recahaustria/hiring-engineers/answers.md

   instances:
       [{}]
   ```
-  Create a check in `/etc/dd-agent/conf.d/random.py`.
+  Create a python file called `/etc/dd-agent/conf.d/random.py`.
 Note that checks and configuration names should match.

   The code below assigns a random value to `test.support.random` everytime the Agent Check runs.